0100101101011010/food/_pages/calculator.md

 \* Use cold tap water for all recipes unless otherwise stated.

+[This](https://cookingtimes.info/) is another good site for finding cook times for various IP foods.

 ### Basmati Rice

 \* If rinsing your rice, weigh out the inner pot + dry rice first before rinsing and adding water, as the water absorbed by the rice should be counted as part of the water volumes below.